FRC1257/research-2020/README.md

     * `swap`
     * `updatePos`
 * **October 22, 2019:** I need help with physics, namely tankdrive physics.
 I have no clue how uniform circular motion works.

+* **October 28, 2019:** Spend the entire day figuring out how to install FRC programs on a Windows machine.
+Also, GitHub is being weird with how it's storing code here so I'll upload code somehwere else.